Do I Need a Cover Letter? Are Cover Letters Necessary in 2023

 Sample cover letter for a resume—See more cover letter samples and create your cover letter here.

-But that's the boring answer.
+But that's not the full answer on what font is suitable for a cover letter.
 If you look close, you'll notice that all those suggested fonts are on Microsoft Word.
 So it's less about actual typefaces and more about availability.
 As long as your pick is easy to read, you're good to go.

 The fact that this font has ousted Times New Roman as Microsoft Word’s default font tells you how popular it actually is.
 Modern and light, it’s a great choice for your cover letter.